microsoft/react-native-windows-samples/docs/metro-config-out-tree-platforms.md

 You can run `node -p require.resolve('react-native-windows')` if you are not sure where `react-native-windows` is installed.
 Ensure that the `react-native-windows` folder is not included within the blacklist in your `metro.config.js`.

-## Verify that react-native-macos/react-native-windows is in your watchFolders
+## Verify that react-native-macos/react-native-windows is in your `watchFolders`

-By default metro config will see all files within your pacakge's folder.
-Many pacakge managers, especially when running in monorepos (yarn workspaces etc) will hoist pacakges to a location outside of the package's local file structure.
+By default metro config will see all files within your package's folder.
+Many package managers, especially when running in monorepos (yarn workspaces etc) will hoist packages to a location outside of the package's local file structure.
 In this case you may need to add addition folders to metros watch list.
 This can be done adding to metro config:

 ```js
   watchFolders: [